victorrgez/terraform/README.md

 - [X] Add Proxy only subnet
 - [X] Firewall on Mig allow only from LB
 - [X] Create LoadBalancer for GCS
+- [X] Deploy image on CloudRun
+- [X] Make GCS bucket public for LB to work --> Don't have enough permissions on Playground but know how to do it
 - [X] ....

 Limitations of the A Cloud Guru Playground and Terraform: